https://graduate.ouhsc.edu/Information-For Parent Page: Information For... id: 27638 Active Page: International Studentsid:27639

 International Students

-OUHSC aims to provide a rigorous training experience while also fostering a welcoming, inclusive, and collaborative environment.
-The Graduate College is firmly committed to promoting and advancing diversity, equity, and inclusion initiatives across campus and working to ensure that students have the necessary support and resources to succeed.
-We work closely with campus partners including OU's College of International Students, OUHSC Student Affairs, and the International Student Organization to achieve this.
+OUHSC aims to provide a rigorous training experience while also fostering a collaborative environment where all trainees can reach their full potential.
+The Graduate College is firmly committed to promoting and advancing access, opportunity, and belonging for all.
+We work closely with campus partners including OU's College of International Studies, OUHSC Student Affairs, and the International Student Organization to ensure that international students have the necessary support and resources to succeed.

 Admissions & RecordsStudent ServicesHousingFAQs